The new kids were OK.

-USC (22-2, 10-1 SEC) needed somebody to take over against the physical Razorbacks (16-8, 3-8), as the Gamecocks preferred inside attack was being short-circuited.
-The ball was either getting tipped away on entry, tipped away on the shot or rebounded by Arkansas, which isnt the best way to remain in first place in the league.
+Simply, USC (22-2, 10-1 SEC) needed somebody to take over against the physical Razorbacks (16-8, 3-8), as the Gamecocks’ preferred inside attack was being short-circuited.
+The ball was either getting tipped away on entry, tipped away on the shot or rebounded by Arkansas, which isn’t the best way to remain in first place in the league.

 Welch ended with 16 points, seven rebounds, two steals, a career-high five blocks and more than a few bruises, but the Gamecocks accomplished their goal.
-They remain in first place in the SEC by one and a half games over idle Tennessee and Texas A&M, which beat LSU on Sunday.
+They remain in first place in the SEC by 1.5 games over idle Tennessee and Texas A&M, which beat LSU on Sunday.

 The anticipated matchup between Coates and Jackson, considered the top two contenders for SEC Freshman of the Year, was a distinct undercard.
 Coates had 10 points and eight rebounds but also seven turnovers.
 Jackson had eight points, six boards, a block, two steals and one turnover.

-Still, USC locked down on Jackson.
-And while Coates didnt play her best, she combined with the other Gamecocks to keep USC headed upward.
-Next is the five-game stretch that the Gamecocks knew would determine their season but they get a week to think about the start of it.
+Still, USC locked down on Jackson and while Coates didn’t play her best, she combined with the other Gamecocks to keep USC headed upward.
+Next is the five-game stretch that the Gamecocks knew from the beginning would determine their season – but they get a week to think about the start of it.

-Even as USC continues to draw respect from the rest of the league.
+Even as USC continues to draw respect from the rest of the league, as well as targets.